Redmi K50i Review: All about powerful performance!

 Redmi K50i Performance

 The expectations from the phone got already high when Redmi touted it with the "Live Extreme" tagline.
-Redmi K50i packs a powerful processor MediaTek Dimensity 8100, which takes care of all daily generic tasks such as surfing the internet, switching from one app to another and handling social media without any hesitation.
-Especially, for gaming, you can enjoy the high-graphic demanding games with almost no complaints.
+The Redmi K50i gets MediaTek Dimensity 8100 chipset, which takes care of all daily generic tasks as well as multi-tasking without any hesitation.
+Especially for gaming, you can enjoy high-end games with no complaints.
 I tried Call of Duty: Mobile, Asphalt 9, and Genshin Impact at high graphics, and the Redmi K50i handled it without any stutters or lags.
 However, after half an hour, you can easily feel your device getting hot towards the camera hump side.
 But that's expected while playing heavy-duty games, and don't worry, it doesn't impact the overall performance of the phone.

 The MIUI 13 based on Android 12 software experience is just like the other Xiaomi phones, you can play with customisation options, wallpapers, adding widgets, and a lot more.
 While you will find a few pre-installed apps, some can be uninstalled, while a few remain resistant.
 You can only hide them or choose to mute the notifications to end the constant buzz of the apps.
-It also offers a stereo sound dual speaker, which brings a clear and well-tuned sound even at the maximum.
+It also has dual speakers, which brings out clear and well-tuned sound even at the maximum volume levels.
 And the headphone jack?
 Yes, you get here a 3.5mm audio jack.

 Redmi K50i Cameras